-Here's my guide to the art works of Giorgio Vasari, a famed Florentine architect, artist, and art historian.
+Here’s my guide to the life and art works of Giorgio Vasari.
+The famed Vasari was an important Florentine architect, artist, and art historian.

 Vasari was the man who captured an epoch.
 He was a painter, architect, connoisseur, and author during the High Renaissance.
 Vasari is best known as the world’s first modern art historian, based on his juicy treatise The Lives of the Most Excellent Painters, Sculptors, and Architects.